Refracted Light

 Sunday, October 5, 2025 at 4:00PM

 First Congregational Church of Berkeley 2345 Channing Way, Berkeley, CA 94704Guest conductor Edwin Outwater of the San Francisco Conservatory of Music takes the helm for Berkeley Symphony’s second concert of the 25/26 season, Refracted Light.
 The program opens with Berkeley composer Samuel Adams’s virtuosic Chamber Concerto with violinist Helen Kim, expanding the form of the traditional concerto into a five-movement dialogue between soloist and orchestra.
 Experimental artist Yaz Lancaster invites audiences to expand definitions of identity with their layered and textural work Gender Envy.
-Expansion closes with Franz Joseph Haydn’s grand Symphony No. 100, imposing and percussive.
+Refracted Light closes with Franz Joseph Haydn’s grand Symphony No. 100, imposing and percussive.

 Samuel Adams